Official Sightseeing

 City Chambers

-Victorian Glasgow was as much about cultural ambition as industrial might.
+Victorian Glasgow was as much about cultural ambition as it was about industrial might.
 Grand civic buildings, theatres, galleries, and universities showcased the city’s wealth and intellectual pride.

 George Square, the City Chambers, and the Kelvingrove Art Gallery and Museum - opened in 1901 - are just a few of the architectural gems from this era.